2004–05 Kentucky Wildcats men's basketball team

 The 2004–05 Kentucky Wildcats men's basketball team represented University of Kentucky.
 The head coach was Tubby Smith.
 The team was a member of the Southeast Conference and played their home games at Rupp Arena.
+For the season the Kentucky finished with an overall record of 28–6 (14–2 SEC).

+In the 2005 NCAA Tournament the Wildcats advanced all the way to the Elite 8.
+In the opening round Kentucky defeated Eastern Kentucky 72–64.
+The second round Kentucky took care of Cincinnati 69–60 and in the Sweet Sixteen easily defeated Utah 62–52.
+But their season came to an end with a tough loss to Michigan State in double overtime 94–89.